Landscapes and Ecologies of the US South: Essays in Eco-Cultural History

 |Charles D. Thompson, Jr., Pedro Rodriguez Pérez, a Cuban farmer, Trinidad, Cuba, December 2010.
 From "Visions for Sustainable Agriculture in Cuba and the United States: Changing Minds and Models through Exchange."|

-Moving to the present day, but also exploring remnants from the Cold War, Charles D. Thompson of the Duke University Center for Documentary Studies, along with Alexander Stephens of the Marian Cheek Jackson Center examine the prospects for sustainable agriculture offered by exchanges now taking place between agronomists in Cuba and the U.S. Thompson critically assesses the portrayal of contemporary Cuba as "the accidental Eden"—arguing that policies that protected Cuba's coastal landscapes from high-rise beach development were hardly accidental, but planned, and the designation as Eden, as is frequently deployed in depictions of U.S. environmental history, is overblown.
-Thompson cites figures showing food insecurity (households facing hunger during some part of the year) on the rise in the U.S. and compares the figures with rates in Cuba.
-He offers a sympathetic portrait of the Cuban countryside and the possibilities for greater agricultural collaboration once the U.S. lifts its embargo.
+Moving to the present day, but also exploring remnants from the Cold War, Charles D. Thompson of the Duke University Center for Documentary Studies, along with Alexander Stephens of the Marian Cheek Jackson Center examine the prospects for sustainable agriculture offered by exchanges now taking place between agronomists in Cuba and the United States Thompson critically assesses the portrayal of contemporary Cuba as "the accidental Eden"—arguing that policies that protected Cuba's coastal landscapes from high-rise beach development were hardly accidental, but planned, and the designation as Eden, as is frequently deployed in depictions of US environmental history, is overblown.
+Thompson cites figures showing food insecurity (households facing hunger during some part of the year) on the rise in the United States and compares the figures with rates in Cuba.
+He offers a sympathetic portrait of the Cuban countryside and the possibilities for greater agricultural collaboration once the United States lifts its embargo.

 |African American laborer chipping trees, outside Lockhart, Alabama.
 Forest History Society archive.
 From "Inside the Jackson Tract: The Battle Over Peonage Labor Camps in Southern Alabama, 1906."|